steemit/steem-python/docs/cli.rst

     steempy changewalletpassphrase

-From this point on, every time an action requires your private keys, you will be prompted ot enter this password (from CLI as well as while using `steem` library).
+From this point on, every time an action requires your private keys, you will be prompted to enter this password (from CLI as well as while using `steem` library).

 To bypass password entry, you can set an environmnet variable ``UNLOCK``.